Virginia has two counties on the DelMarVa Peninsula, and the Eastern Shore is divided into bayside and seaside watersheds

 Source: National Aeronautics and Space Administration (NASA), Wallops Range and Mission Management Office

 Virginia Tech's Kentland Experimental Aerial Systems Laboratory, located at its experimental farm near Blacksburg, expanded to include testing at Dahlgren Naval Surface Warfare Center (King George County), Fort Pickett (primarily in Nottoway County near Blackstone), and Wallops Island (Accomack County).
+In 2017, the state completed a 3,000-foot long, 75-foot wide runway at Wallops designed for drone flights.
+Governor Terry McAuliffe dedicated the Mid-Atlantic Regional Spaceport’s Unmanned Aircraft Systems (MARS UAS) Airfield by riding in a drone controlled from a laptop, giving him bragging rights as the first governor to take such a flight.17

 There was no opportunity for a drone test site in Charlottesville - in 2013, that city became the first city in the US to block the use of unmanned surveillance drones.
-However, the first authorized use of a drone for law enforcement occurred near Charlottesville in September, 2014, when the Mid-Atlantic Aviation Partnership was given special permission by FAA to search for a missing University of Virginia student.16
+However, the first authorized use of a drone for law enforcement occurred near Charlottesville in September, 2014, when the Mid-Atlantic Aviation Partnership was given special permission by FAA to search for a missing University of Virginia student.18

 One long-range possibility that could transform the Eastern Shore: energy development.
 Wind energy could be developed first in the Chesapeake Bay, where the costs for building towers and transmission lines would be far less than hypothetical sites in the Atlantic Ocean.
 Any large-scale wind farms along the Atlantic Flyway will face environmental restrictions, to protect migrating birds and bats.